 Key tasks and responsibilities: In general, the Governance and Nominations Committee

-The Nominations Committee, which meets at least twice a year, consists of the following four non-executive directors:
+The Nominations Committee, which meets at least twice a year, consists of the following six non-executive directors:

 The Remuneration Committee

 Key tasks and responsibilities: In general, the Remuneration Committee